 - Triptorelin (Trelstar)

 GnRH receptor antagonist.
-Currently just one, relugolix (Orgovyx).
-It works by blocking the pituitary glad from making hormones, so it reduces the amount of testosterone the testicles are able to make.
+Currently there is just one, relugolix (Orgovyx), which is taken orally.
+It works by blocking the pituitary gland from making hormones, so it reduces the amount of testosterone the testicles are able to make.

 Anti-androgens.
 They stop prostate cancer cells from using any male hormones, called androgens.
 You might take them along with a GnRH agent.
 The drugs include: